 Here’s more from Potentialpark’s 2019 research:

 One crucial aspect during this stage of the candidate journey is to maintain an open and clear line of communication.
 You never want a candidate to be left wondering what happens next.
-By having an efficient applicant tracking system and clear communication and content, the candidate will apply with a smile.
+By having a recruiting software and clear communication and content, the candidate will apply with a smile.

 About the author